web-platform-tests/wpt/docs/_writing-tests/testharness.md

 ### Including other JavaScript resources in auto-generated boilerplate tests

-Use `// META script=link/to/resource.js` at the beginning of the resource.
+Use `// META: script=link/to/resource.js` at the beginning of the resource.
+For example,

+    // META: script=/common/utils.js
+    // META: script=resources/utils.js

+can be used to include both the global and a local `utils.js` in a test.

 ### Specifying a timeout of long in auto-generated boilerplate tests

-Use `// META timeout=long` at the beginning of the resource.
+Use `// META: timeout=long` at the beginning of the resource.

 [general guidelines]: {{ site.baseurl }}{% link _writing-tests/general-guidelines.md %}